getminera/minera/README.md

 	minera-bin/<miner>

-They are pre-compiled for Raspberry (ARM) with the latest version available, please refer to each one if you wanna recompile it.
+They are pre-compiled for Raspberry (ARM) with the latest version available, please refer to each one if you wanna recompile it or use the [build script](#building-miner-software).

 **For Ubuntu user only**

-In the same path you can find also *minerd-ubuntu-64bit* file, this one is pre-compiled for Ubuntu 64bit, you should copy it overwriting *minerd* if you run Minera on Ubuntu.

-	cd /var/www/minera/minera-bin
-	sudo cp minerd-ubuntu-64bit minerd

-**NOTE**: If you want use any other miner software on Ubuntu (or any other system architecture) you need to compile it and put the binary file in "minera-bin/" directory.
+If you want use any miner software on Ubuntu (or any other system architecture) you need to compile it and put the binary file in "minera-bin/" directory, pre-built miners are only for ARM architecture.
 _______

 Upgrading